MicrosoftDocs/Devices-docs/surface-hub/surface-hub-secure-with-uefi-semm.md

 # Secure and manage Surface Hub with SEMM

-You can use Surface Enterprise Management Mode (SEMM) to manage UEFI settings on one or more Surface Hub devices.
+You can use [Microsoft Surface Enterprise Management Mode](/surface/surface-enterprise-management-mode) (SEMM) to manage UEFI settings on one or more Surface Hub devices.
 Use the Microsoft Surface UEFI Configurator to control the following components:

 - On-board Audio
 - Wired LAN